-This blog post is based on lessons from GPG’s review of NIMD’s Dialogue for Stability programme conducted in partnership with Alina Rocha Menocal of ODI.
+This blog was written by Knowledge, Research & Evaluation Manager Olivia Kaye.
+It is based on lessons from GPG’s review of NIMD’s Dialogue for Stability programme conducted in partnership with Alina Rocha Menocal of ODI.

 The World Bank estimates that 50% of all extreme poor will be living in conflict-affected environments by 2030.
 This increase in the number of people living in places experiencing violent conflict is not only a critical development challenge in itself but also one which threatens to undermine efforts to alleviate extreme poverty in low- and middle-income countries.